 - Enhance our peer support for widening participation students through our peer mentoring projects.

 - Continue to offer financial support packages in the form of needs-based scholarships, bursaries and money advice.

-- Enhance our academic skills provision for Widening Participation students through the study skills provision as this supports transition into and through University.
+- Enhance our academic skills provision for Widening Participation students.

-- Finalise and implement our University black, Asian and minority ethnic Awarding Gap Action Plan with the aim of eradicating of the black, Asian and minority ethnic attainment gap to zero and a <5% gap across all University programmes by 2025.
+- Revisit, update and implement our University BAME Awarding Gap Action Plan with the aim of reducing the BAME Awarding Gap to zero and a <5% gap across all University programmes by 2025.

 - Use Learner Analytics to develop data dashboards by 2021 for us to learn more about our student population, and their engagement with their own learning, develop strategies to support widening participation students; and improve student outcomes.

 - Identify and implement measures to be taken to mitigate the impact of digital exclusion on students’ learning.

 - Ensure our curriculum is inclusive and accessible to all, by establishing and implementation of an institutional inclusive curriculum project.